arabesques-aktualisierung-poi-2026-©Elke-Ehninger_mittel_CMYK-web-1-2500x1500

 © Beryllium

-At the beginning of the year, France in the North will once again be on show as part of the arabesques 2024 festival, bringing together German and French artists in over 30 events - from music, film and debates to exhibitions, theatre and literature.
-With the theme ‘Confluences’, the arabesques cultural festival enriches the 2025 programme with encounters in German-French-Polish cultural exchange.
+At the beginning of the year, France in the North will once again be on show as part of the arabesques festival, bringing together German and French artists in over 30 events - from music, film and debates to exhibitions, theatre and literature.
+With the theme ‘Derrière le rire – Behind the Laughter’, the arabesques 2026 cultural festival enriches the programme with encounters that focus on the power of humour as a means of criticism, confidence and understanding.

 About the French-German cultural festival arabesques